Is your WordPress website infected with malicious codes?

 #10 Disallow File Editing

-If an authorised user has admin access to your WordPress dashboard, they can edit any files that are part of your WordPress installation.
+If an authorized user has admin access to your WordPress dashboard, they can edit any files that are part of your WordPress installation.
 Therefore you must disallow file editing from the WordPress dashboard.
-Even if the hacker is able to enter the admin area of your website, they wont be able to modify any of the files.
+Even if the hacker is able to enter the admin area of your website, they won’t be able to modify any of the files.

 How to do this?

-If you are not sure about how to do this, you may considering hiring a web developer to do this job for you.
+If you are not sure about how to do this, you may consider hiring a web developer to do this job for you.